apache/any23/README.txt

 The complete documentation about these tools can be found here: http://incubator.apache.org/any23/getting-started.html

-To run such tools, go to the any23-core bin folder:
+To run such tools, go to the core bin folder:

-  trunk$ cd any23-core/bin
+  trunk$ cd core/target/any23-${version}/bin

 and then invoke them: